-Past Performance: Once past performance is available it will be set out in Appendix V.
+Past Performance: Once past performance is available it will be set out agreement with the Investment Adviser relating to the conditions for investment in such shares.

 Class C shares are reserved for investors who are clients of the Investment Adviser's discretionary service that invests in one or more of the following funds: SVS Cornelian Cautious Fund, SVS Cornelian Defensive Fund, SVS Cornelian Growth Fund, SVS Cornelian Managed Growth Fund, SVS Cornelian Managed Income Fund and SVS Cornelian Progressive Fund.